dali-lab/veridium/Assets/Scripts/Core/README.md

-### seeing-is-believing
+## seeing-is-believing
 # Core Scripts

-The Core module encapsulates the functionality needed to procedurally generate and display Bravais lattice structures in Virtual Reality.
+The Core module implements the functionality needed to procedurally generate and display Bravais lattice structures in a Unity scene.

 ## Usage